swissup/swissup.github.io/m2/extensions/navigationpro/backend/menu-edit.md

 Option | Description
 -------|------------
 Name as Html | Replace regular name renderer with [your own][item-name-renderer].
-This is how you can add category labels, icons and images near the category text.
+This is how you can add [category labels][category-tips], [icons and images][iconic-menu] near the category text.
 CSS Class | Usefull to apply custom css class to the item.
+See available item [css helpers][item-modifiers].

 ## Dropdown Settings